 Generally, enterprises rely on Group Policy or MDM to configure and manage devices.
 For devices running Windows, MDM services use CSPs to configure your devices.

-In addition, you may have unmanaged devices, or a large number of devices that you want to configure before enrolling them in management, or you want to apply custom settings that aren't available through your MDM service.
+In addition, you may have unmanaged devices, or a large number of devices that you want to configure before enrolling them in management.
+You may also want to apply custom settings that aren't available through your MDM service.
 The CSP documentation can help you understand the settings that can be configured or queried.

-In addition, some of the topics in the Windows 10 and Windows 10 Mobile library on Technet include links to applicable CSP reference topics, such as Cortana integration in your business or enterprise which links to the Policy CSP.
+Some of the topics in the Windows 10 and Windows 10 Mobile library on Technet include links to applicable CSP reference topics, such as Cortana integration in your business or enterprise, which links to the Policy CSP.
 In the CSP topics, you can learn about all of the available configuration settings.

 CSPs in Windows Configuration Designer

-You can use Windows Configuration Designer to create provisioning packages to apply settings to devices during the out-of-box-experience (OOBE) and after devices are set up.
-You can use provisioning packages to configure a device's connectivity and enroll the device in MDM.
+You can use Windows Configuration Designer to create provisioning packages to apply settings to devices during the out-of-box-experience (OOBE), and after the devices are set up.
+You can also use provisioning packages to configure a device's connectivity and enroll the device in MDM.
 Many of the runtime settings in Windows Configuration Designer are based on CSPs.

 Many settings in Windows Configuration Designer will display documentation for that setting in the center pane, and will include a reference to the CSP if the setting uses one, as shown in the following image.